PalmPalm7/CS162-Group13-Clone/doc/project1.md

 |28          |  20  |  8   |  0   |  58  |  59  |  59  | B |
 |32          |  20  |  12  |  0   |  58  |  58  |  59  | C |
 |36          |  20  |  12  |  4   |  58  |  58  |  58  | A |

+### 3. Ambiguities
+1. Since there is no specific policy when dealing with threads with the same priority level, we use FCFS to calculate.
+2. We assume no timer tick is consumed during calculation.